Who Are Al’s Pals?

 Who it benefits

 We will publicly benefit those suffering with cancer and the families that are supporting them.
-The service is available to anyone who requires it or who may be signposted to by the hospital.
+The service is available to anyone who requires it or who may be signposted to by the hospital and/or GP surgeries/groups.

 How do we do this?